deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 having borrowed every single book on photography that Folctha’s library had.

-“The motto?” she asked.
+"The motto?" she asked.

-“I guess.
-It seems like as good a thing to go on as anything else.”
+"I guess.
+It seems like as good a thing to go on as anything else."
 Adam replied.

 She put the camera down.
-“But…special forces, Adam?
-Won’t that take you away for a long time?”
+"But…special forces, Adam?
+Won’t that take you away for a long time?"

-He stopped searching for a second and turned in his seat. “…Yeah, it will.” he agreed.
+He stopped searching for a second and turned in his seat. "…Yeah, it will." he agreed.

 They hugged, melting into each others’ arms without either of them needing to invite the other.

-“What are you going to do, do you think?”
+"What are you going to do, do you think?"
 He asked after a silent minute or so.
 She ran a hand through her curls.

-“I guess…I want to help people too.” she said.
-“I want to make some sense of all this.
-And now this camera’s been left to me, and Sara always talked about being a photojournalist…”
+"I guess…I want to help people too." she said.
+"I want to make some sense of all this.
+And now this camera’s been left to me, and Sara always talked about being a photojournalist…"

-“How do you even get started on that?
-It’s not like they have recruitment…”
+"How do you even get started on that?
+It’s not like they have recruitment…"

-“I’ve been doing my own research there.”
+"I’ve been doing my own research there."
 Ava told him.
-“I thought I’d try for City University London.”
+"I thought I’d try for City University London."

-“I guess you’ll be away for a long time too then, huh?”
+"I guess you’ll be away for a long time too then, huh?"

 She nodded, resting her forehead against his.
-“I guess…”
+"I guess…"

 She caught sight of what was on his screen and looked up.
-“I like that one.”
+"I like that one."

-“Hmm?” he turned, and read it aloud. “‘*That Others May Live’*?”
+"Hmm?" he turned, and read it aloud. "'*That Others May Live’*?"

-“Yeah.”
+"Yeah."
 She said.
-“What do you think?”
+"What do you think?"

 Adam stared at it for a few seconds, repeating it under his breath.
-“I think…that’s the one.” he said.
+"I think…that’s the one." he said.

 * * *

-“Pararescue?”
+"Pararescue?"
 Powell looked genuinely stunned.
-“Bloody hell, Arés.
-I can’t fault your ambition, but are you *sure*?”
+"Bloody hell, Arés.
+I can’t fault your ambition, but are you *sure*?"

-“The motto speaks to me.”
+"The motto speaks to me."
 Adam shrugged.

-“…Aye, alright.
-But not to try and talk you out of it or owt like that, you’re setting yourself up for a really fookin’ difficult couple of years.”
+"…Aye, alright.
+But not to try and talk you out of it or owt like that, you’re setting yourself up for a really fookin’ difficult couple of years."

-“I know the training will be hard, but—”
+"I know the training will be hard, but—"

-“No.” Powell interrupted him, standing up.
-“You don’t.
-You have no fookin’ clue what *hard* really is, I promise you that.”
+"No." Powell interrupted him, standing up.
+"You don’t.
+You have no fookin’ clue what *hard* really is, I promise you that."

 Adam was smart enough to shut up and let him say his piece.
 The captain dug into his foot locker and pulled out a small A5 notebook, which turned out to be pasted full of photographs and hand-written notes.
 He flipped through the first few pages until he alighted on a picture of a young, acne-scarred man who was gazing proudly out of the photograph.
-“This was me when I took the Potential Royal Marines Course.” he said.
+"This was me when I took the Potential Royal Marines Course." he said.
-“Right dorky little shite, wasn’t I?”
+"Right dorky little shite, wasn’t I?"

 Adam caught his eye, and realised Powell was amused at himself.
-“I fookin’ thought I was a proper Marine, I did.
-The PRMC is two and a half days, they test you in the gym and the assault course, take you on a three mile run…I thought ‘*if this is what it’s like, this is going to be fookin’ easy*.”
-He laughed silently, deep in his chest, and flipped the page “Then I went through the actual Royal Marines training.”
+"I fookin’ thought I was a proper Marine, I did.
+The PRMC is two and a half days, they test you in the gym and the assault course, take you on a three mile run…I thought '*if this is what it’s like, this is going to be fookin’ easy*."
+He laughed silently, deep in his chest, and flipped the page "Then I went through the actual Royal Marines training."

-The next photo had less acne and a stronger, more Powell-like expression, worn by a young man in a black uniform and green beret, with a rifle held precisely by his side. “*That* was tough.
-The PRMC didn’t prepare me for it at all, it just meant I was tough enough to START the training without collapsing.”
+The next photo had less acne and a stronger, more Powell-like expression, worn by a young man in a black uniform and green beret, with a rifle held precisely by his side. "*That* was tough.
+The PRMC didn’t prepare me for it at all, it just meant I was tough enough to START the training without collapsing."

 He closed the book.

-“Every step along the way, I came up against limits I didn’t know I had and went beyond them.
+"Every step along the way, I came up against limits I didn’t know I had and went beyond them.
 Marines Commando training was fookin’ *hell*, but I cleared it.
 Now: To apply for the Special Boat Service, you need a minimum of two years’ service as a marine commando.
 Did that.
 Got some medals, too.
 Figured I was doing well.
-Then I applied for the SBS, and *that* finally brought me up against the joint UKSF selection program.”
+Then I applied for the SBS, and *that* finally brought me up against the joint UKSF selection program."

 He opened the book again, flipping to a series of pages filled with pictures of rolling, rugged mountains, many of them falling off to sheer drops.
-“The *first* phase of that ends in a test week: five back-to-back days of walking sixteen or so miles a day in the Welsh mountains with a fifty pound bag and a rifle, and on the last day? ***Forty*** miles, which you’ve got to finish in less than twenty hours.”
+"The *first* phase of that ends in a test week: five back-to-back days of walking sixteen or so miles a day in the Welsh mountains with a fifty pound bag and a rifle, and on the last day? ***Forty*** miles, which you’ve got to finish in less than twenty hours."

 He sat down.
-“And it just gets tougher from there. *Much* tougher.
+"And it just gets tougher from there. *Much* tougher.
 Men have died in that training.
 I failed the first time, only barely managed it the second but managed it I fookin’ well did.
-Right?”
+Right?"

 Adam nodded his understanding.
-“Okay…?”
+"Okay…?"

-“From what I’ve heard of it, I honestly don’t know if I could have made it through the Pararescue pipeline.”
+"From what I’ve heard of it, I honestly don’t know if I could have made it through the Pararescue pipeline."
 Powell confessed.
 His face was the very picture of deadly seriousness.
-“They call it ‘*Superman School*’ for a bloody good reason.”
+"They call it '*Superman School*’ for a bloody good reason."

-“…But people do get through it.”
+"…But people do get through it."
 Adam pointed out.

-“Oh aye, they do.
+"Oh aye, they do.
 And if you think you’ll be one of them, then fookin’ well go for it.
-I just want you to have some idea of what you’d be getting yourself in for.”
+I just want you to have some idea of what you’d be getting yourself in for."

-“Let’s say I do manage it…” Adam said.
-“Will that get me in on the secret?”
+"Let’s say I do manage it…" Adam said.
+"Will that get me in on the secret?"

 Powell said nothing, but returned to his desk and sat down.

-“Your first step,” he said, not answering the question, “…is recruitment.
-The nearest US armed forces recruiting center is technically in Seattle, ‘cause that’s the easiest place to get to from Scotch Creek.
-If you’re going to walk in there and say ‘*I want to be a Pararescueman*’ then it’s going to take, oh…a week or so, total, so you’ll need a hotel room.”
+"Your first step," he said, not answering the question, "…is recruitment.
+The nearest US armed forces recruiting center is technically in Seattle, 'cause that’s the easiest place to get to from Scotch Creek.
+If you’re going to walk in there and say '*I want to be a Pararescueman*’ then it’s going to take, oh…a week or so, total, so you’ll need a hotel room."

-“That long?”
+"That long?"

-“You thought it was as easy as just ‘*Hi there, I would like to soldier please’*?
-You’ll have to take a…” Powell looked up, remembering a detail. “…ASVAB, I think it’s called.
+"You thought it was as easy as just '*Hi there, I would like to soldier please’*?
+You’ll have to take a…" Powell looked up, remembering a detail. "…ASVAB, I think it’s called.
 Vocational Aptitude test.
-They’ll put you through a physical and mental evaluation, you’ll talk to a special forces recruiter, the works.”
+They’ll put you through a physical and mental evaluation, you’ll talk to a special forces recruiter, the works."

 He sniffed.
-“If they take you—though I can’t see why they wouldn’t—you’ll go straight on from there to Lackland Air Force Base in San Antonio for basic training.
+"If they take you—though I can’t see why they wouldn’t—you’ll go straight on from there to Lackland Air Force Base in San Antonio for basic training.
 That’s eight weeks.
 You’ll graduate, see your family for the weekend, and then that’s it.
 You’re on to the PJ pipeline and you’ll find it a lot harder to see them again after that.
 Realistically?
 Christmas, and that’s about it.
-For two years, maybe longer.”
+For two years, maybe longer."

 Adam went quiet and thought long and hard about that one.

-“If that’s how I earn it, that’s how I earn it.”
+"If that’s how I earn it, that’s how I earn it."
 He said at last.

-“Decision made, then?”
+"Decision made, then?"

-“Yes.”
+"Yes."

 Powell nodded, then stood and shook Adam’s hand.
-“Well then.
-I’ll be cheering for you.”
+"Well then.
+I’ll be cheering for you."
 He said.

-“Could I…?”
+"Could I…?"
 Adam tailed off then shook his head.
-“Never mind.”
+"Never mind."

-“Spit it out, mate.”
+"Spit it out, mate."

-“If this is going to be hard…could you help me get started?
+"If this is going to be hard…could you help me get started?
 Give me a taster?
-Get me in shape?”
+Get me in shape?"

 Powell paused.
-“I’ll have to discuss it with Legsy, he’s the one who specialized in training and instruction.” he said.
-“And he won’t like it.”
+"I’ll have to discuss it with Legsy, he’s the one who specialized in training and instruction." he said.
+"And he won’t like it."

-“Why not?”
+"Why not?"

-“Well because he likes you, you daft bugger!”
+"Well because he likes you, you daft bugger!"
 Powell said.
-“And while he’ll be happy to get you up to standard for Basic, if he’s going to give you even a fookin’ *taster* of Pararescue indoctrination, which is what I think you’re asking for…” Adam nodded “…Then he’ll have to go hard on you, right hard.”
+"And while he’ll be happy to get you up to standard for Basic, if he’s going to give you even a fookin’ *taster* of Pararescue indoctrination, which is what I think you’re asking for…" Adam nodded "…Then he’ll have to go hard on you, right hard."

-“I guessed as much.”
+"I guessed as much."
 Adam said, patiently.
 He was beginning to grow tired of Powell driving the point home.

 Powell noticed, and sighed.
-“I’ll…talk to Legs.
+"I’ll…talk to Legs.
 Meet us in the gym tomorrow at 10:30, after a good breakfast.
-You’ll need it.”
+You’ll need it."

-“Thank you, Captain.”
+"Thank you, Captain."

-“Might be a bit premature there, mate.”
+"Might be a bit premature there, mate."
 Powell joked.
-“But you’re welcome.
-I’ll…do what I can to help you along.”
+"But you’re welcome.
+I’ll…do what I can to help you along."

-“You will?”
+"You will?"

-“Aye.
+"Aye.
 I’ll provide a reference, and believe me, that’ll count for a lot.
-But you’d better get on and have a good night’s sleep.”
+But you’d better get on and have a good night’s sleep."

-“I will.
-Thank you, captain.”
+"I will.
+Thank you, captain."

 Half of Powell’s mouth ticked upward.
-“Dismissed.” he said. “…trainee.”
+"Dismissed." he said. "…trainee."

 * * *

 ***Hayley Tisdale***

-The advantage to Cimbrean’s small, compact houses was that answering the door never took long, even if it was just yelling “I’ll be out in a minute!”
+The advantage to Cimbrean’s small, compact houses was that answering the door never took long, even if it was just yelling "I’ll be out in a minute!"

 Hayley used that time to fill the kettle and started it boiling, take quick stock of the house to make sure it was tidy, and hide a certain